dumux/dumux/examples/1ptracer/README.md

         return volumeFlux_[scvf.index()];
     }
 ```
-We define a function to set the volume flux.
-This is used in the main function to set the volume flux to the calculated value based on the solution of the 1p problem.
+We define a function that allows setting the volume fluxes for all sub-control volume faces of the discretization.
+This is used in the main function after these fluxes have been based on the pressure solution obtained with the single-phase model.
 ```cpp
     void setVolumeFlux(const std::vector<Scalar>& f)
     { volumeFlux_ = f; }